nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-revised.md

 2. **Polycentric Cities**: Exhibit multiple peaks in the density-distance curve, indicating several urban centers of varying intensity.

 The peak detection algorithm identifies local maxima in the density gradient plot with a prominence threshold scaled to the data range.
+This classification methodology aligns with established urban morphology theories from Bertaud [25] and Anas et al. [23], providing a quantitative basis for distinguishing between different urban spatial structures using satellite data.

+Our approach not only identifies multiple centers in polycentric cities but also quantifies their relative importance and spatial relationships.
+This information is crucial for designing efficient public transport networks that serve complex urban spatial structures.

+### 3.5 Validation and Error Assessment

+To validate our gradient analysis, we calculate the Mean Squared Error (MSE) between the actual density values and the fitted regression line.
+This metric provides a quantitative assessment of how well our linear gradient model fits the observed urban density pattern, with lower values indicating better fit.

+For cities with complex morphologies, the MSE serves as an indicator of whether a simple linear gradient model is appropriate or if more sophisticated approaches, such as piecewise regression or non-linear models, might better capture the urban structure.

 ## 4. Case Studies